Residential Move In

 Rooms are double and triple occupancy at the residence hall, and each room has a kitchenette and private bathroom.
 If you would like to share a room with a specific person, both students should make requests on the ECP Summer Institute application at least three weeks prior to arrival.
 Requests cannot be guaranteed, and room assignments will not be available until Move In.

-Students who live the residence hall must enroll in the SAIC Residence Hall Meal Plan, which can be used at the two dining facilities located within the Columbus Drive Building and in the LeRoy Neiman Center in the Sharp Building.
+Students who live in the residence hall must enroll in the SAIC Residence Hall Meal Plan, which can be used at the two dining facilities located within the 280 Building and in the LeRoy Neiman Center in the Sharp Building.
 All cafeterias serve a variety of reasonably priced meals, including many vegetarian selections.

 SRAs in Jones Hall will also take groups of students to different restaurants in the area.
 Students may cook in the residence hall, but must remember to bring their own cookware and clean the space immediately after use or be charged a cleaning fee.
 SRAs will also assist students in shopping for food and snacks at local grocery stores.